whcho888/WorkingTimePython/README.md

 # WorkingTimePython
 You can check easily whether the day is working day or not (including Holidays).
-You can obtain various time or other day which based on your favor date.
+You can also obtain various time or other day which based on your favor date.
 (Ex.
 Which month would be after 20days from now?)

 # Availability
 Any other foreign countries' working days can use this module, if you fix array of holidays on KoreanBDay class to your own countries holidays! [and change class name :)].